arthurfiorette/axios-cache-interceptor/README.md

 ### Inspiration

-This project is highly inspired by several projects, written entirely in typescript, supporting https headers and much more,
+This project is highly inspired by several projects, written entirely in typescript, supporting https headers and much more.

-Take a look at some projects:
+Take a look at some similar projects:

 - [axios-cache-adapter](https://github.com/RasCarlito/axios-cache-adapter)
 - [axios-cache-plugin](https://github.com/jin5354/axios-cache-plugin)